isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2185.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
 Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: www.sysfreight.com <br>Contact Hotline: 91097978 <br>Contact Email: lina@sysfreight.com <br>
+Web URL: www.xero.com <br>Contact Hotline: 63104961 <br>Contact Email: enquiry@perfecten.com.sg <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.